WGLab/EHR-Phenolyzer/README.md

 The source file was download from http://purl.obolibrary.org/obo/hp.obo.
 This file can be also found in the folder 'db/'

 ### medical notes file
-Medical notes file should be in plain text format, and examples notes files can be found in folder "example/"
+Medical notes file should be in plain text format, and examples notes files can be found in folder "example/".
+However, if you use MedLEE as the NLP engine, the input file should be XML file processed by MedLEE.

 ## License Agreement
 By using the software, you acknowledge that you agree to the terms below: